bmcminn/PHPCSS/README.md

 ### AUTHOR'S NOTE:
-I love using this system over systems like SASS or LESS... mostly because I don't have to conform to their formatting paradigm and setting up ruby on Windows is a bit tricky...

-I'm providing this script because this is a cleaner approach to CSS preprocessing that doesn't require learning a new syntax or frustrating setup issues and because I want to give back to the greater web/dev community for all the help and inspiration I've received over the years.
+I'm providing this script because I love using this system over something like LESS or SASS.
+I feel it's a cleaner approach to CSS preprocessing that doesn't require learning a new syntax paradigm or frustrating setup issues and because I want to give back to the greater web/dev community for all the help and inspiration I've received over the years.

 If you use this, Awesome!
-But what would be even better is if you credit me with a mention on twitter or link back to here.
+But what would be even better is if you credit me with a mention on [twitter](http://twitter.com/brandtleymcminn) or link back to here.
 I'd greatly appreciate it and would gladly reciprocate.

-Please submit feedback to [labs@giggleboxstudios.net](mailto:labs@giggleboxstudios.net?subject=PHPCSS Suggestion(s)) or fork the scripts if you have improvements you wish to make.
+Please submit feedback to [labs@giggleboxstudios.net](mailto:labs@giggleboxstudios.net?subject=PHPCSS Suggestions) or fork the scripts if you have improvements you wish to make.

 Peace,